 9. Dutch words can be very long.

-That’s because in Dutch, you can make a new word just by combining nouns endlessly.
+Dutch words can be longer because in Dutch, you can paste two nouns together to make a new word.
 Examples?
 Well take chronischevermoeidheidssyndroom (31 letters) (Chronic fatigue syndrome).
 The English take all the different items apart.
 Because of the big influence of the English language nowadays, many Dutch people tend to do the same.
 We call this ‘the English disease’.

 10. Dutch words can have many consonants.